xjtuiair-cag/Matterhorn/README.md

 $$Y^{l}=synapse(X^{l-1})$$

-Where `l` here means the number of current layer.
+Where $l$ here means the number of current layer.

 **Operation 2** is **activation function**, which filters information from synapses and send the filtered information to next layer.
 Commonly used activation functions are including `nn.ReLU`, `nn.Sigmoid`, etc.